YWCA Knoxville and the Tennessee Valley | Special Events

 For 25 years, YWCA has hosted hundreds of community members annually for Diversity Day and the Race Against Racism.
 This event is a celebration of diversity and YWCA’s mission to eliminate racism and empower women.

-YWCA is proud to launch our first, virtual Great Race Against Racism taking place NOW and all February during Black History Month.
-Participants can still take part by downloading the interactive "GooseChase” app on their mobile device and racing to collect points by visiting locations throughout Knox and Anderson Counties that have significance to Black, Indigenous, and People of Color in our community.
+YWCA proudly launched our first, virtual Great Race Against Racism which took place February 2021 during Black History Month.
+Participants took part by downloading the interactive "GooseChase” app on their mobile devices and raced to collect points by visiting locations throughout Knox and Anderson Counties that have significance to Black, Indigenous, and People of Color in our community.

 Check out some highlights from the Race: